openshift/runbooks/alerts/KubeNodeNotReady.md

 ## Mitigation

-Once the problem was resolved that prevented the machine API from replacing the node, the instance should be terminated and replaced by the machine API.
+Once, the problem was resolved that prevented the machine API from replacing the node, the instance should be terminated and replaced by the machine API.
+However, this is only the case `MachineHealthChecks` are enabled for the nodes otherwise a manual restart is required.

 [KubeNode]: https://kubernetes.io/docs/concepts/architecture/nodes/#condition
 [KubeNodeNotReady]: https://github.com/openshift/cluster-monitoring-operator/blob/aefc8fc5fc61c943dc1ca24b8c151940ae5f8f1c/assets/control-plane/prometheus-rule.yaml#L482-L490